 April H. Foley

-Prior to serving as US Ambassador to Hungary, she worked at the Export-Import Bank of the United States.
-After first serving as a Director of the Bank, she was appointed to be First Vice President and Vice Chairman in 2003.
-Ambassador Foley drove the creation of the Trade Bank of Iraq, securing a $2 billion short-term credit facility.
-She was one of six Americans on the American-Iraqi Joint Economic Council, which laid plans for strengthening the economic performance of Iraq.
+Prior to serving as US Ambassador to Hungary, she was appointed to be First Vice President and Vice Chairman of the Export-Import Bank of the US.
+She was one of six Americans on the US-Iraq Joint Economic Council, which laid plans for strengthening the economic performance of Iraq.
+Foley worked on the creation of the Trade Bank of Iraq, helping secure a $2 billion short-term credit facility.
 Ambassador Foley worked with the Minister of Finance of Afghanistan to create a development strategy that laid the groundwork for foreign direct investment.
-As a Director, she chaired the Audit Committee and implemented Sarbanes-Oxley processes for the first time, bringing much needed transparency and accountability to the Bank.

 Prior to her roles in the US government, Ambassador Foley had an extensive career in professional management.
-She worked for 12 years as an executive for PepsiCo in roles including strategic planning, financial management, and mergers and acquisitions.
-Her efforts resulted in the acquisition and integration of Kentucky Fried Chicken.
+She worked for 17 years as an executive for PepsiCo in roles including strategic planning, financial management, and mergers and acquisitions.
+Her efforts resulted in the acquisition of Kentucky Fried Chicken.
 She led the introduction of shareholder value approaches to PepsiCo corporate-wide, which resulted in an acceleration of bottling and restaurant acquisitions.
-She initiated efforts to enhance strategic planning, which led to the Pepsi Challenge.
+She initiated efforts to enhance strategic planning.
 At Wilson Sporting Goods, Ambassador Foley introduced strategic planning, which triggered a significant product portfolio restructuring and business turnaround.
 At Reader's Digest, she spearheaded efforts to diversify the business away from a very mature product line.
 At Pfizer, she introduced annual planning at a new factory.

 Ambassador Foley holds a B.A. degree from Smith College and an MBA from Harvard University.
 She is a widow with three children, Catherine, Gifford, and James.